 Too Much Email Is Bad For Business

 Across the world, 205 billion emails are sent each day.
 The time and effort required to read and respond are extraordinary.
 Think about what else you could accomplish for your organization – like actually doing your job.
 A flood of emails can cause stress and anxiety when employees feel they need to reply right away (we’ve all had that overwhelmed feeling when we get back from a meeting to discover a full inbox).
 And the important messages that actually do require immediate responses are often lurking below notes of low priority.
 Relying too heavily on email communication reduces employee engagement and collaboration across the office.
 Combine that with the modern expectation that we should be available anytime, anywhere, and as a result, staff morale can quickly take a downward turn.

 Luckily, there’s an alternative to a constant influx of emails.
 An office intranet is a central database that all employees can access, collaborating within a private platform.
 Similar to a social network, an intranet allows staff members to share, like, and comment on content.
 It fuels discussions, allows for document uploads, manages files, and much more.
 In other words, it helps facilitate that most elusive and desirable of concepts – employee engagement.

 Let’s face it, weekly newsletters just build up in dedicated email folders – and are sometimes forgotten about.
-But they contain a lot of useful information that organisations put a lot of effort into compiling – and in a larger organisation, can be really important for helping the team feel connected and as though they’re part of something bigger.
+But they contain a lot of useful information that organizations put a lot of effort into compiling – and in a larger organization, it can be really important for helping the team feel connected and as though they’re part of something bigger.

 Save The Date.